DBC IRATA Rope Access Training

 Yes, you will need to complete a medical declaration detailing any physiological or psychological conditions which may affect your ability to safely complete the course.

-You must complete the declaration honestly and we also reserve the right to remove anyone from the training course at any time if we consider them to pose a risk to the health and safety of themselves or others.
+You must complete the declaration honestly and we reserve the right to remove anyone from the training course at any time if we consider they pose a risk to the health and safety of themselves or others.